LucasDelfino92/morrowindsharp/mw#.md

 In this case, the mod contains loose files, and you will have to create a folder to drop them in.

-Right-clicking on **data files** and clicking **Create directory...** will let you create a folder, and then it's just a matter of drag and dropping your files inside.
+Right-clicking on **data files** and clicking **Create directory...** will let you create a folder, and then it's just a matter of dragging and dropping your files inside.

 - Right-click on **data files**.
 - Click **Create directory...**.
 - Enter the name of the folder you want to create, and click **OK**.
 - The message will tell you the content of data files looks valid.

-Whenever you encounter this scenario, I'll tell you which folders you have to create and what files do you have to move.
+Whenever you encounter this scenario, I'll tell you which folders you have to create and what files you have to move.

 ### Creating a separator